Gender pay gap

 What's the difference between equal pay and gender pay?

-Equal pay deals with the pay differences between men and women who carry out the same jobs, similar jobs or work of equal value.
-It's unlawful to pay people unequally because they are a man or a woman.
+Equal pay deals with the pay differences between men and women.
+In particular, those who carry out the same jobs, similar jobs or work of equal value.
+It's unlawful to pay people unequally because they're a man or a woman.
 The gender pay gap shows the differences in the average pay between men and women.

 Are there any specific requirements that the council have had to follow?